 Believe it or not, extremely hot or cold water can leave our strands dry and parched, leading to breakage and damage.
 Summer heat may overly dehydrate our hair and excessive sun exposure may lead to browning of our strands.
 Winter is no saint either!
 Extremely cold weather can freeze the moisture in our strands and in areas of low humidity our hair may become frail and weak, causing to breakage.

 But we aren’t in the business of letting our curls suffer now, are we?
 Here are a few tricks I use to keep my strands moisturized in all types of extreme weather:

 Deep conditionI deep condition weekly at the very least.
 Deep conditioning refers to the process of applying conditioning treatment to the length of our hair usually for extended periods of time so as to saturate our strands with water and emollients.
-Different products work best for different types for hair, so check the 2018 Editor's Choice picks for deep conditioners for each hair type!
+Different products work best for different types for hair, so check the 2020 Best of the Best picks for deep conditioners for each hair type!

 SealI seal my hair with a light oil in order to keep all the moisture locked to my strands.
 I like to use light, natural oils like olive oil and coconut oil.
 Here are our reccomendations for hair oils based on hair type.

 HydrateI drink lots of water.
 Our internal water levels affect the health of our scalp and consequently the state of our hair.
 A dry, itchy or flaky scalp may be a sign of internal dehydration, so I always guzzle my gallons to keep my hydration levels high.

 Cover upI keep my strands covered your strands once in awhile.
 In summer heat, I always wear a hat or a bandana to protect my strands from excess sun exposure.
 In cold weather, I keep the ends of my hair tucked away and I wear satin-lined scarves and beanies.

 How do you prevent your hair from environmental damage in extreme weather?
 Leave us a note down below.
 We’d love to know.